 Paris has the largest number of Airbnb listings than any other city in the world.

-41,476 listings, and 85% of them entire homes, while in almost the same period that Airbnb has been active in Paris, it has been estimated that about 20,000 apartments have disappeared from the traditional rental market.
+More than 52,000 listings, and 86% of them entire homes, while in almost the same period that Airbnb has been active in Paris, it has been estimated that about 20,000 apartments have disappeared from the traditional rental market.